-We manage 285 tenancies, all located in the City of Port Phillip, most targeted to single people on low income who are experiencing a period of crisis in obtaining or maintaining secure housing.
+We manage over 350 tenancies, most targeted to single people on very low income who are experiencing a period of crisis in obtaining or maintaining secure housing.

 Reflecting our commitment to helping people make a long term home, our Housing Team includes people with skills in social work and community development as well as tenancy and property administration.

 Much of our housing is located in buildings with interesting histories, which have been private hotels and rooming houses in days gone by.